Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 - Lastly, the Unofficial Skyrim Patch, the Unofficial Hearthfire Patch, the Unofficial Dragonborn Patch and the Unofficial Dawnguard Patch fix literally hundreds of bugs in game, greatly improving the stability and playability of Skyrim

-First, let's look at the mods themselves, before we learn how to install them using Nexus Mod Manager.
+First, let's look at the mods themselves before we learn how to install them using Nexus Mod Manager.
 If you are not familiar with Nexus Mod Manager, it is an excellent mod manager that allows you to download (with its built in download manager), cleanly install, uninstall and update mods with a single click.
 It also ensures that your mods are loaded in the correct order and organised into configurable categories.
-To learn more about Nexus Mod Manager, I have a hub that covers it thoroughly which can be found here:

-The first mod I will look at today is Skyrim Unbound.
+The first mod we will look at today is Skyrim Unbound.
 This wonderful mod allows you to configure how and where your character starts when you begin a new game in Skyrim.
 The opening movie and the mini tutorial which takes place at Helgen is great fun the first time, but when you begin subsequent new games it can become unnecessary.
-With Skyrim Unbound:

 - The opening sequence can be skipped entirely